sujatha001122/blog-app/README.md

 - You will be taken to the blog's overview page.
 - Click the "Delete Blog" button to remove the blog post.

-These instructions will help you effectively navigate and manage your blog posts on the platform.
+These instructions will help you effectively navigate and manage blog posts on the platform.

 ## Features